debuhr/di-demystified/Readme.md

 The `AppConfiguration` class is a configuration class that can be used to create beans that cannot be created by using annotations, e.g. an instance of a class from a dependency that we cannot change.
 In this case, it creates an instance of `HttpServer`.

+# Usage
+Go through the commits starting from the initial commit and watch a small dependency injection "framework" grow around a simple http api and read the tests and the new code in each commit.